Are you a victim?

 - Direct the restrained person to make specified payments coming due while the order is in effect.

 - Direct that either one or both parties participate in counseling.

 Enforcing Court Restraining Orders

 After you file a restraining order with the court, the restrained person must be served with a copy of the order before it can be enforced.
 A copy of the order must also be filed with the police agency having jurisdiction over the protected person’s residence.
 After a restraining order has been properly served and filed, the restrained person is subject to arrest for any violation of the order.

 Victim / Witness Assistance

-Victim/Witness Assistance specialists will answer your questions and give you information or refer you to agencies in your community for services that meet your special needs.
+Victim/Witness Assistance Program will answer your questions and give you information or refer you to agencies in your community for services that meet your special needs.
 Some of these services include medical care, counseling, transportation, court escort, state compensation claims, and crisis intervention.
-The Victim/Witness Assistance Program also gives special emphasis to helping several types of victims: domestic violence, senior citizens, sexual assault, and families of homicide victims.
+It also gives special emphasis to helping several types of victims: domestic violence, senior citizens, sexual assault, and families of homicide victims.
 Victim counselors will be assigned to help you with your case.